EloiStree/EloiStree/RSS/ReadMe.md

-# RSS

-Welcome to my RSS flux.
+Welcome to my RSS flux 👏.

 Feel free to subscribe to the news that concern you:
-- Code: Listent to what I am working on : New code, stable code, upgrade...
+- Code: Listen to what I am working on : New code, stable code, upgrade...
 - Release: Listen to what I released recently: Video, Game, Application...

-## What is RSS ?
+# What is RSS ?

 If you don't know what is a RSS, that a file that represent the news/log.
 Bot and application love to read this file as it is a convention very simple format: